 By Pink Diva

-For the past several years Disney Springs has delighted guests with their Christmas Tree Trail.
-Located in the far North East of Disney Springs Christmas carols ring out and snow falls around 27 themed Christmas trees.
-Last year five new themed trees were added along the trail: Haunted Mansion, Star Wars, Toy Story, Walt Disney World Theme Parks, and Mickey and Minnie.
+For the past several years Disney Springs has delighted guests with their Christmas Tree Trail located in Disney Springs where Christmas carols ring out and snow falls around Disney themed Christmas trees.
+Each year new themed trees are added along the trail such as Haunted Mansion, Star Wars, Toy Story, Walt Disney World Theme Parks, and Mickey and Minnie.

 The Christmas Tree Trail is free for all to walk through.
 So is parking, so there isn’t any cost at all to just go look!
 The Lime Garage is the closest Parking Garage to the Christmas Tree Trail.
-The Christmas Tree trail is open from 11 am – 11 pm, November 8, 2019 to January 5, 2020.
 It can get busy, so give yourself plenty of time to walk through the trees and see everything.
 I highly recommend walking through in the daylight and again at dark.
 You can really see all the details in each tree during the day.
 While you may miss some details once it gets dark, its magical the way they all sparkle in the snow.

 Each tree is packed full of ornaments, lights, greenery, and an iconic tree topper.
 There are special ornaments featured on each tree.
 These ornaments are inside a lantern and hung in various places around the trees.
 Each of these ornaments are available at Days of Christmas located near the exit of the Christmas Tree Trail.